activityworkshop/GpsPrune/src/tim/prune/readme.txt

   - Extra messages to avoid confusion about saving the settings
   - Allow editing comment and description when these are not yet in the track's field list
   - Apply estimated timestamps to range (related to Issue #35)
+  - Don't apply display scaling of OS to map tiles, so that they remain sharp (Issue #16)
+  - Ability to use 512-pixel tiles (related to Issue #16)
+  - Ability to parse truncated Pluscodes and find the nearest one
+  - Addition of Catalan language thanks to J.M.
+Ferrer i Gener

 New with version 20
 ===================